NoF0rte/slack-slurp/ideas.md

   - To create a profile, the user must supply a name, the API token, and the d and d-s cookies.
 What is stored locally should just be the name and the results from calling the auth test endpoint.
 The name, API token, and the d and d-s cookies all get sent to the server and stored
 - Have a profile selection drop down
   - When the profile is selected, set that as the current profile in the UI and send a request to the server stating which profile to use
+- Import users/channels just in case?
+- History of domains and searches